Ton Raven

 A.C.M.
-"Ton" Raven (born 3 November 1957) is a Dutch politician, who has been serving as a member of the Senate since 2021.
-In that body, he is the only member of Independent Politics Netherlands.
+"Ton" Raven (born 3 November 1957) is a Dutch politician, who served as a member of the Senate between 2021 and 2023.
+In that body, he was the only member of Independent Politics Netherlands.
 Before he became a senator, Raven had been active in Sittard-Geleen (and earlier Geleen) politics as a municipal councilor and alderman since 1990, representing the local parties Stadspartij Burgerbelangen Geleen and Stadspartij.

 Education and non-political career

 He attended a mavo high school and studied business administration at hbo level, earning an SPD-I degree.
 He also served as the chair of an Oud-Geleen youth association and as a neighborhood representative.
 Raven had a financial job at the municipality Sittard between 1980 and 1988, and he subsequently worked as part of the management of Sportstichting Sittard until he became an alderman in 1994.
 Besides, he was co-founder and chair of local broadcaster Streekomroep START, that was founded in 1985.
 He left that organization when he became a municipal councilor in 1990.
 Between his resignation from the municipal executive in 2002 and 2020, Raven ran a number of businesses in IT and sustainable energy.
 He also hosted radio shows on the local stations Euregio Radio and Bie Os in the years 2015–20.

 Furthermore, Raven chaired the foundation of the Vlug en Lenig women's team for fifteen years and also coached the team.
 The foundation filed for bankruptcy in 2009 after the team was demoted, and the women's team subsequently continued without support of the foundation.
 Raven also chaired the local elderly organization KBO St. Augustinus and coached a futsal team of ZVV Awt-Gelaen.